Chart Color Schemes

 Development

-The average construction value of new homes is $752,000, suggesting developers target the premium market segment with higher-end properties.
-This financial year has seen $57,000 in commercial development approvals, reflecting Bulgarra's residential nature.
-Compared to Rest of WA, Bulgarra records about 57% of building activity per person and ranks among the 33rd percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
-This activity is below the national average, suggesting an established area with potential planning limitations.
+In FY-26, $57,000 in commercial development approvals have been recorded, reflecting the area's residential nature.
+Compared to Rest of WA, Bulgarra records roughly half the building activity per person and ranks among the 16th percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
+This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
+Recent building activity consists entirely of detached dwellings, maintaining Bulgarra's traditional low-density character focused on family homes.

-Recent building activity comprises entirely detached dwellings, maintaining Bulgarra's traditional low-density character focused on family homes appealing to those seeking space.
-Notably, developers are building more traditional houses than the current mix suggests (76.0% at Census), indicating strong demand for family homes despite density pressures.
-The estimated population per dwelling approval is 509 people, reflecting a quiet, low-activity development environment.
-Future projections show Bulgarra adding 258 residents by 2041 (latest AreaSearch quarterly estimate).
-Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.
+Interestingly, developers are building more traditional houses than the current mix suggests (76.0% at Census), indicating strong demand for family homes despite density pressures.
+The estimated population per dwelling approval is 945 people, reflecting its quiet, low-activity development environment.
+Future projections show Bulgarra adding 284 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Construction maintains a reasonable pace with projected growth, but buyers may encounter growing competition as population increases.

 Frequently Asked Questions - Development